RSNet: A Light Framework for The Detection of SAR Ship Detection: EXPERIMENT

 \subsection{Training Details}

 Our experiments were conducted on a system running Ubuntu 20.04, equipped with an Intel Xeon Silver 4210R CPU and a Nvidia GeForce Tesla V100 16G.
+And the image size is set to 640.
 The specific experimental details are shown in Table \ref{tab:table1}.